Crocodile: Taxonomy and phylogeny

+Phylogeny

+Recent molecular studies using DNA sequencing have shown crocodiles to be more closely related to the gavialids rather than to alligators, contrary to prior theories based on morphological studies alone.

+Below is a cladogram showing the relationships of the major extant crocodile groups based on molecular studies, excluding separate extinct taxa:

+Below is a more detailed cladogram of Crocodylidae, based on a 2021 study using paleogenomics that extracted DNA from the extinct Voay.
+Recently recognised species (M. leptorhynchus, C. halli and the third Osteolaemus species) placed according to 2023 study by Sales-Oliveira et al.

+Alternatively, some morphological studies have recovered Mecistops as a basal member of Crocodylinae, more closely related to Crocodylus than to Osteolaemus and the other members of Osteolaeminae, as shown in the cladogram below.

 Species

 A total of 18 extant species have been recognized.
 Further genetic study is needed for the confirmation of proposed species under the genus Osteolaemus.

 Characteristics

-A crocodile's physical traits allow it to be a successful predator.
+Apart from the advantage conferred by its sufficiently large size relative to other animals in the ecosystem, other physical traits contribute a crocodile's position as predator.
 Its external morphology is a sign of its aquatic and predatory lifestyle.
 Its streamlined body enables it to swim swiftly; it also tucks its feet to the side while swimming, making it faster by decreasing water resistance.
 Crocodiles have webbed feet which, though not used to propel them through the water, allow them to make fast turns and sudden moves in the water or initiate swimming.
 Webbed feet are an advantage in shallow water, where the animals sometimes move around by walking.
 Crocodiles have a palatal flap, a rigid tissue at the back of the mouth that blocks the entry of water.
 The palate has a special path from the nostril to the glottis that bypasses the mouth.
 The nostrils are closed during submergence.

 Like other archosaurs, crocodilians are diapsid, although their post-temporal fenestrae are reduced.
 The walls of the braincase are bony but lack supratemporal and postfrontal bones.
 Their tongues are not free, but held in place by a membrane that limits movement; as a result, crocodiles are unable to stick out their tongues.
 Crocodiles have smooth skin on their bellies and sides, while their dorsal surfaces are armoured with large osteoderms.
 The armoured skin has scales and is thick and rugged, providing some protection.
 They are still able to absorb heat through this armour, as a network of small capillaries allows blood through the scales to absorb heat.
 The osteoderms are highly vascularised and aid in calcium balance, both to neutralize acids while the animal cannot breathe underwater and to provide calcium for eggshell formation.
 Crocodilian tegument have pores believed to be sensory in function, analogous to the lateral line in fishes.
 They are particularly seen on their upper and lower jaws.
 Another possibility is that they are secretory, as they produce an oily substance which appears to flush mud off.